Go Camping in Hawaii Volcanoes National Park

 Campsite Information

-If you’re planning to stay within the park itself, know that there are only two campgrounds and you will have to pay the park entry fee of $30/car as well as paying the camping site fee $15 – $20 depending on the site (more if you rent a tent or cabin).
+If you’re planning to stay within the park itself, know that there are two campgrounds and you will have to pay the park entry fee of $30/car as well as paying the camping site fee $15 – $20 depending on the site (more if you rent a tent or cabin).
 Spots are limited and these campgrounds do fill up.

 Namakanipaio Campground